sahilbabu/hdwallpaper/wp-content/plugins/wp-pagination/readme.txt

 * Included the jpages js for gallery only.

 == Upgrade Notice ==

+= 1.5 =
+* Added option to choose images per page in Gallery

 = 1.4 =
 * Fixed bug in chrome for gallery